Energy-minimizing Mappings of Complex Projective Spaces

-This implies that for $p \geq 2N$, the lower bound in Theorem \ref{cpn_p_energy_thm} coincides with the lower bound in Lemma \ref{elementary_lemma}, and therefore that $F$ realizes equality in Lemma \ref{elementary_lemma} for all $p \geq 2N$.
-Because $F$ realizes equality in Lemma \ref{elementary_lemma} for $p > 2N$ it is a homothety. \end{proof}

-In our result for mappings of $(\R P^{n},g_{0})$ in Theorem \ref{rpn_p_energy_thm}, the equality condition implies that a mapping $F:(\R P^{n},g_{0}) \rightarrow (M,g)$ which minimizes $p$-energy in its homotopy class is a homothety onto a totally geodesic submanifold; that is, the second fundamental form $\alpha_{F}$ vanishes identically.
-Totally geodesic mappings of K\"ahler manifolds are pluriharmonic, so in this sense, the condition that a mapping is totally geodesic in Theorem \ref{rpn_p_energy_thm} is stronger than the condition that a mapping is pluriharmonic in Theorem \ref{cpn_p_energy_thm}.
-The homogeneous quadric curve in $\C P^{2}$, described in homogeneous coordinates $[z_{0}:z_{1}:z_{2}]$ by $z_{0}^{2} + z_{1}^{2} + z_{2}^{2} = 0$, shows that a mapping need not be totally geodesic for equality to hold in Theorem \ref{cpn_p_energy_thm}.
+In Theorem \ref{rpn_p_energy_thm}, proven below, we establish a lower bound for the $p$-energy of a map of real projective space and then show that a map which attains this lower bound is totally geodesic; that is, its second fundamental form vanishes.
+Totally geodesic maps of K\"ahler manifolds are pluriharmonic.
+In this sense, the conclusion that a map of real projective space which attains the lower bound in Theorem \ref{rpn_p_energy_thm} is totally geodesic is stronger than the conclusion in Theorem \ref{cpn_p_energy_thm} that such a map of complex projective space is pluriharmonic.
+The Veronese embedding $\C P^{N} \rightarrow \C P^{\binom{N+d}{d}-1}$ of degree $d \geq 2$ shows that a map of complex projective space which attains the lower bound for $p$-energy in Theorem \ref{cpn_p_energy_thm} need not be totally geodesic.